 40. Obstructing an authorised person

-A person who obstructs, hinders, impedes or attempts to obstruct, hinder, or impede an authorised person or a security officer in the course of his or her duties commits an offence.
+A person who obstructs, hinders, impedes or attempts to obstruct, hinder, or impede an authorised person or a security officer in the course of the officer’s duties commits an offence.

 Modified penalty: a fine of $200.